 Manchester Office: 2 City Approach, Albert Street, Eccles, Manchester, M30 0BL

 Skills for Care is a charity experienced in workforce development.
 They support adult social care employers to get the most from their staff through help with recruitment, development and leadership.

 Head Office: West Gate, Grace Street, Leeds, LS1 2RP

-Stroke Association are a national charity that provide specialist support, fund research and campaign to for people affected by stroke.
+Stroke Association is a national charity that provides specialist support, research and campaigns for people affected by stroke.

 Helpline: 0303 3033 100 / Manchester Office: 0161 742 7482